huy/docker-notes/docker_command.md

 The very basic workflow is

-* search for a image in a registry
+* search for a image in a remote registry
-* pull image from a registry
+* pull image from the registry to the docker host
 * run an image
 * query containers
 * commit container into an image
+* push the image to the registry

 **search**